 Drunk Driving Accidents

 Drivers who drink and drive put other motorists’ life at risk.
 Atlanta car accident attorney Terrence R. Bethune has been representing injured victims since 1997, and in the years since has helped many Georgians deal with the aftermath of an accident involving drinking and driving.
-If you have been injured because another person chose to drink and get behind the wheel, call The Law Office of Terrence R. Bethune to learn how you can protect your legal rights and receive compensation for your injuries.
+If you have been injured because another person chose to drink and get behind the wheel, call The Bethune Law Firm to learn how you can protect your legal rights and receive compensation for your injuries.

 Georgians injured by a drunk driver have legal protection under Georgia law.
 A drunk driving accident victim can file a negligence lawsuit against the drunk driver that seeks damages for personal, financial, and emotional injuries.